frimtec/hass-swiss-pollen/README.md

 4. Follow the configuration flow to set up a service for a specific plant:
    - Select a plant of interesst
    - Select one or more measurement stations to get sensors for these stations

-You can setup multiple services, one for each plant you are interessted in.
+5. You can repeat step 4 to setup multiple services - one for each plant you are interessted in

 ## Available Sensors